danhermes/Ragent/readme.md

 An autonomous organization of agents, loosely configured in a hierarchy (director, manager, worker, SME), that take a goal, discuss it, and develop it into a written deliverable such as a business strategy or a technical specification.

 ## HQ(Headquarters)
-User interfaces into RAgent, from CLI, to web UI, to voice interface.
-Creates and tracks agent tasks.
+User interfaces for RAgent: CLI, web UI, to voice interface.
+HQ creates and tracks agent tasks, providing status updates and queries to the user to unblock them.
 - Command Line Interface (CLI) and task dispatcher for RAgent
 - Voice - mic/speaker w/ STT/TTS) - OpenAI Whisper API, Whisper local, and Vosk
 - Text on web browser or mobile device